mfincker/protein_coevolution/TP53_results/readme.txt

 processed_data.mat: the saved matlab workspace after running the analyses in TP53_process_data of the TP53_code_database folder.
 This file does not include the last analysis that visualize figure 3.

 stats.mat: the saved matlab workspace after running the statistics on enrichment of figure 1 and counts of mutated sequences in figure 2.

+compensatory mutation list.mat: the list of compensatory mutations found using our strategy is stored in comp_mut, with the first four columns and last four containing information of the residue index, wild type AA, mutant AA (using MATLAB’s aa2int), and the cluster index.
+Column 5 is the sequences with the compensatory mutation.